kartoza/sawps/docs/src/administrator/manual/django-table.md

 ![Group Table](./img/django-table-2.png)

-This table is used to store existing user groups, that will affect the available options in the [Report](../../user/manual/explore/reports.md).
+This table is used to store existing user groups, that will affect the available options in the [Report](../../user/manual/explore/reports.md) and available charts in the [Charts](../../user/manual/explore/charts.md).

 Administrators can assign a user to groups in the User Table.